 The text below has been prepared to reflect the text passed by the National Assembly on 25 March 2005, with subsequent amendments, and is for information purpose only.
-The authoritative version is the one published in the Revised Laws of Mauritius read together with subsequent amendments.
+The authoritative version is the one published in the Government Gazette of Mauritius.